Sustainability or cost-cutting? Air NZ motive for canning newspapers questioned

 NZME publishes the Herald and the company's chief operating officer, Matt Wilson, said he was disappointed at the decision to cut newspapers.

 "We respect that Air New Zealand has the right to make decisions it sees fit.
-We do not however understand how removing newspapers from the lounges is justified on a sustainability basis."
+We do not however, understand how removing newspapers from the lounges is justified on a sustainability basis."

 Newspapers were 100 per cent recyclable, with newsprint made in New Zealand largely from waste or byproduct fibre from sustainable softwood resources using geothermal steam.